Google joins $40 million investment in same-day delivery platform Deliv

 Deliv, a same-day delivery platform that partners with major brands, has raised $40 million in a series C round of funding from Google, Clayton Venture Partners, UPS, General Catalyst Partners, The Macerich Company, PivotNorth Capital, RPM Ventures, and Upfront Ventures.

-Founded in 2012, Deliv serves as a delivery network for major companies including Best Buy, Macy’s, Home Depot, and Walgreens.
+Founded in 2012, Deliv serves as a delivery network for major companies that include Best Buy, Macy’s, Home Depot, and Walgreens.
 Interestingly, in relation to today’s news at least, Deliv has also previously served the Google Express shopping service.

 Deliv basically allows anyone who owns their own car to become a delivery driver in their locale, and the platform is available in hundreds of cities across the U.S.